Igloo Marine Ultra Cooler Review

 It is also worth noting that the configurations of the various models are quite diverse.
-You can choose from dual zone cooler bags, snap down cooler bags, tackle box cooler bags, backpack cooler bags, switch convertible backpack cooler bags, tactical duffel cooler bags, and more.
-Each of these will come with their own unique pros and cons and will be optimal for specific conditions.
+You can choose from dual-zone cooler bags, snap-down cooler bags, tackle box cooler bags, backpack cooler bags, switch convertible backpack cooler bags, tactical duffel cooler bags, and more.
+Each of these will come with its unique pros and cons and will be optimal for specific conditions.

 Igloo Marine Ultra Soft Cooler Features

 The Igloo Marine Ultra Soft Cooler lineup may vary quite a bit in terms of layout but they all share a common bond of having essential features necessary for being out on the water.
-In addition, they are designed with features that make them quite mobile and user-friendly.
+Also, they are designed with features that make them quite mobile and user-friendly.

 For handling harsh marine conditions, you will find that these products come with an antimicrobial liner.
 This liner is not only leak-resistant but will also help fight off the onset of bacteria or mold growing on it.

 In addition to this, all of these products are equipped with non-corrosive hardware.
 While not as strong as the stainless steel found on the hard-sided coolers, the material used here is still plenty resilient and should last for many years.

 Depending on which model you go with, there are several carrying methods to choose from.
 Several models come with more than one.
 For instance, the Marina Ultra Coast Bag has both an adjustable padded shoulder strap as well as an easy-grip overhead handle.
 This helps to ensure that you have a good, slip-free grip no matter what position you are in.

 Another cool feature is the removable hard plastic liner available on certain models.
 For example, the HLC 24-can cooler bag comes with this easy-to-clean hard plastic shell.
 This shell not only helps with rigidity but also provides an easy way to clean the cooler bag after a fishing trip.